-Previous experience and studies have shown that radiological examination (RX, CT or MR scan) does not produce any useful additional information in the case of non-specific acute mechanical lower back pain.
+Previous experience and studies have shown that radiological examination (RX, CT or MRI scan) does not produce any useful additional information in the case of non-specific acute mechanical neck pain.
 These images would not have a significant impact on your treatment or recovery.